 Regardless of your style, there are some basics that we all buy.
-This includes a crisp white t-shirt and soft cotton handkerchiefs and blue denim jeans.
+This includes a crisp white t-shirt, soft cotton handkerchiefs, and blue denim jeans.

 These clothing pieces do not need to be bought from designer shops.
 There are lots of high-quality brands that sell them for a very affordable price.

 Buy Out of Season Clothing Items

 Try to observe the mall a week or two before the season ends.
 You will notice that almost every shop is on sale and they seem to be in a hurry to dispose of the current items.

 They do this to give way to the next season’s clothing items.
 This is the best time to shop.
 You could save a lot of money on clothes because they are being sold during these times for a significantly lower price.